Gastón Ramírez: Sampdoria

 On 4 August 2017, Ramírez joined Serie A side Sampdoria for a fee of £9.85 million.
 It came after Middlesbrough received no bids for his services and his contract contained no clause allowing him to approach clubs.
 Reflecting on playing in England he said:"I've been five years in the Premier League (previously at Southampton and Hull), I grew up playing with strong players.
 I played the World Cup, Copa America, now I've improved and completed.
 I have the right experience to take on my responsibilities and give the team what is missing in an important moment for my career."

 Ramírez made his Sampdoria debut in the opening game of the season, where he set up a goal for Fabio Quagliarella.

 Monza

 On 7 December 2021, Ramírez moved to Serie B side Monza until 30 June 2022, becoming the club's first Uruguayan player.

 Virtus Entella

 On 22 October 2022, Ramírez signed with Serie C club Virtus Entella.

+San Lorenzo

+On 4 August 2023, Ramírez joined San Lorenzo in Argentina with a contract until the end of 2024.